fitecluborg/docker/experimental/vlan-networks.md

 default dev eth0  metric 1024
 ```

-*Note:* There may be a bug when specifying `--ip6=` addresses when you delete a container with a specified v6 address and then start a new container with the same v6 address it throws the following like the address isn't properly being released to the v6 pool.
+*Note:* There may be a bug when specifying `--ip6=` addresses.
+When you delete a container with a specified v6 address and then start a new container with the same v6 address it throws the following as if the address isn't being properly released to the v6 pool.
 It will fail to unmount the container and be left dead.

 ```
 docker: Error response from daemon: Address already in use.